Frequently Asked Questions

-7. Drivers Record of duty of 30 consecutive days - documentation to include fuel receipts and ELD report or log book records
+7. Drivers Record of duty for 30 consecutive days - documentation to include fuel receipts and ELD report or log book records

 8. Annual Vehicle inspection from a DOT Certified shop

-1. Enrollment in a Drug Consortium Program to include, pre- employment drug test - Included in the D&A Enrollment
+1. Enrollment in a Drug Consortium Program to include, pre- employment drug test (not required for GVW under 26k)- Included in the D&A Enrollment

 We can help with the paperwork needed to pass the audit.
 A-La-Carte Application